micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-Concerning Kedar [a tribe of nomad Arabs] and concerning the kingdoms of [^d]Hazor, which Nebuchadrezzar king of Babylon shall smite: Thus says the Lord [to him]: Arise, go up against Kedar and destroy the sons of the east.
+Concerning Kedar [a tribe of nomad Arabs] and concerning the kingdoms of Hazor, which Nebuchadrezzar king of Babylon shall smite: Thus says the Lord [to him]: Arise, go up against Kedar and destroy the sons of the east.